lg-42/Springboard_projects/Data Science Salaries/README.md

-How much is a Data Science job candidate worth?
+Salaries for Data Science Jobs: Predictable or Just Luck?
-Using the Kaggle DS/ML 2021 Survey we explore salaries in this community.
+Using the Kaggle DS/ML 2021 Survey we explore salaries in the Data Science community.